kyma-project/istio/docs/user/troubleshooting/03-45-jobs-cant-finish.md

       restartPolicy: Never
 ```

+If the annotation is present, determine the reason for applying the annotation to your workload and, if possible, remove the annotation.

-This annotation instructs Istio to run `istio-proxy` as a native sidecar container.
+Removing the annotation `sidecar.istio.io/nativeSidecar: "false"` from a Pod template, allows the Istio module to run this container as a native sidecar.
 Then, the lifecycle of the native sidecar depends on the main application container, so `istio-proxy` finishes automatically at the same time as the main application container.
 After this, the Pod's state changes to `Completed`.

 ## Related Links